ThomasGates3/natural-remedies-ai/README.md

-✅ **Smart Comparisons** - Side-by-side remedy analysis with ratings ✅ **Search History** - Track your previous searches for quick reference ✅ **Favorites System** - Save remedies you want to remember ✅ **Dark Mode Support** - Eye-friendly interface for day or night use ✅ **Educational Focus** - Science-backed information with clear disclaimers
+✅ **Smart Comparisons** - Side-by-side remedy analysis with ratings ✅ **Search History** - Track your previous searches for quick reference ✅ **Favorites System** - Save remedies you want to remember ✅ **Landing Page** - Beautiful intro with trending remedies discovery carousel ✅ **Professional Design** - Cohesive teal theme with smooth animations and gradients ✅ **Dark Mode Support** - Eye-friendly interface for day or night use ✅ **Mobile Responsive** - Optimized for all screen sizes with hamburger navigation ✅ **Educational Focus** - Science-backed information with clear disclaimers

 ### How It Works

+1. **Land on Beautiful Homepage** - Explore trending remedies with interactive carousel
-1. **Enter Symptoms** - Type your health concern or symptom
+2. **Enter Symptoms** - Type your health concern or symptom in the search bar
-2. **Get AI Recommendations** - Receive 3-5 natural remedies tailored to your query
+3. **Get AI Recommendations** - Receive 3-5 natural remedies tailored to your query
-3. **Review Details** - See preparation, timeline, safety precautions, and ratings
+4. **Review Details** - See preparation, timeline, safety precautions, and ratings
-4. **Compare & Save** - Use comparison table and add favorites for later
+5. **Compare & Save** - Use comparison cards and add favorites to your "Book of Remedies"
-5. **Build History** - Track your searches and revisit past queries
+6. **Build History** - Track your searches and revisit past queries from search history

 ## How to Run It